 Beverage presentation gains a lot of importance in today’s world.
 Beverages taste good if they are presented at the temperature at which they are meant to have.
 Right from selecting the appropriate service glassware, creating various pleasant color schemes of the ingredients, and serving the beverage with creative ideas pays.

 For example, the coconut water from a tender coconut can be served in the neatly cut and clean tender coconut itself from which it is taken out.
 Also, mocktails or cocktails can be presented with straws and slices of fruits in different shapes and colors.

 Food and Beverage Services - SOPs

-When the tasks in an organization are repetitive, it is required to generate a set of Standard Operating Procedures (SOPs).
-These make the tasks in hand easier and effective, and save a great deal of time and efforts.
-The SOPs also help to avoid common errors.
+When few tasks in an organization are required to be conducted repetitively, it is a good idea to generate a set of Standard Operating Procedures (SOPs).
+These make the tasks in hand easy and effective, and save a great deal of time and effort.
+SOPs also help to train the staff and avoid silly errors.

-Let us understand a few important SOPs set in F&B establishments −
+Let us understand a few important SOPs set in F&B service establishments −

 The procedure is as follows −